FarronF/limerick-council-meetings/meetings/2018/04/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th March 2018.md

 The deep retrofit of the 100 unit Watergate Flats complex is being delivered on

 a phased basis.
 Phase 1 (56 units) was completed in 2017.
-This work has--- 8
+This work has
+---
+8

 significantly enhanced the performance, comfort levels and visual amenity of